 Academic activities; Such as a math or science club or competitions, research or writing.

 Benefits of doing an extracurricular activity

 Learn new and useful skills

 Those university students that take on extracurricular activities have the benefit of learning new and useful skills.
 These skills include teamwork, better social skills and critical thinking.
-All skills that are important and good to recognise these skills on your CV.
+All skills that are important and good to mention on your resume.
 It’s normal that students who participate in extracurricular activities at university have better leadership skills and have learnt how to best relate with their peers.
-This is why recruiters and employers look for graduates who have experience in participating in extracurricular activities.
+This is why recruiters and employers look for graduates who have experience in participating in extracurriculars.

 For university students, the benefit of engaging in an extracurricular activity is that it boosts your chances of getting into a graduate job, graduate scheme or job after university.
-Most employers want to know more about you and what you can offer apart from academics.
-This is where an extracurricular activity comes in.
+Most employers want to know more about your achievements and examples on what you can offer apart from academics.
+This is where an extracurricular activity comes in handy to write down in your resume.
 When looking for jobs on Magnet.me you might find that you can break the ice with employers and recruiters by engaging on mutual ground and talking about hobbies and shared interests.
 So all them years figure skating are starting to pay off once you and your boss hit the ice to discuss the T&Cs of your work conditions.

 As a university student the aim of your education should be an all-round development in all aspects of your studies.
 Having an extracurricular activity is similar to having a degree.
 It is something you will have for life and something you can develop upon as you progress throughout your career.
 The exposure an extracurricular activity gives you could provide an insight to the type of job, sector or organisation you might want to work for.
 In some cases an extracurricular activity could lead to a full time job!